quiltdata/quilt/docs/Catalog/RemovingStacks.md

 - Export analytics data you need to keep.
 - Save important audit logs.
 - Document existing Athena configurations if you'll need to recreate them.
-- If using Terraform, use it to capture a snapshot of the user database for possible use in future stacks.
+- Export the Postgres database of user accounts if you want to retain it for possible use in future stacks.

 ---